Vollkorn01/Deep-Learning-Fitness-Exercise-Correction-Keras/README.md

 ## Architecture

-After testing many combinations, the following architecture yielded the best results:
+After testing many combinations, the following architecture yielded the best results (for the whole model have a look at ANN.ipynb):

 **Inputs:**
 36 features (18 keypoints with their x and y values)